Opals: Fire and Ice

 I added Mexican fire opals to my bucket list a long time ago.
 Can you imagine earrings created from these stunning gems?
 WOW

-I would love to see this gem cut as polished beads or as a cabochon for rings.
-The joy would be to locate this quality and be able to capture the blue iridescence of the Ethiopian opals while also capturing the fire flashes associated with Mexican opals.
+Some opals, like the one pictured above from Slovakia, excite while soothing the soul.
+I would love to see this gem cut as polished beads or as a cabochon for a ring.
+The joy would be to locate this quality while capturing the blue iridescence of the Ethiopian opals and the fire flashes of Mexican opals.
+Any wonder why I shop the globe to find all manner of gems at great prices?
+Happy hunting everyone.

 Leave a comment